tedunderwood/horizon/readme.md

 [appendixA: Data and reproducibility](https://github.com/tedunderwood/horizon/tree/master/appendixA)
 ------------------------------------
 This may be the place to start if you're thinking about attempting to reproduce a particular result.
-The folder contains a general "guide to reproducing results," and code I used for word counting, as well as a draft of appendix A itself.
+The readme file in the folder is a general guide to reproducing results, and the folder itself includes code used for word-counting.

 [appendixB: Methods](https://github.com/tedunderwood/horizon/tree/master/appendixB/rplots)
 ------------------